 - Do not drink too much alcohol while you are taking this medicine.

 - Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney problems, liver disease, congestive heart failure, heart disease, adrenal or pituitary problems, anemia, or vitamin B12 deficiency.

 - Do not use this medicine to treat type 1 diabetes.

 - Rarely, this medicine may cause a serious condition called lactic acidosis.
 Stop taking this medicine and call your doctor right away if you feel sick, drowsy, or you have muscle pain, trouble breathing, or an upset stomach.
 Lactic acidosis could happen if you have kidney or liver problems, a severe infection (sepsis), hypoxemia (low oxygen levels in your blood), or are dehydrated.
 Tell your doctor if you get sick and have a fever, vomiting, or diarrhea, because these could cause dehydration.
 Drink plenty of fluids, especially if you exercise or are active in hot weather.

-- Make sure any doctor or dentist who treats you knows that you are using this medicine.
-You may need to stop using this medicine several days before having surgery or medical tests.This medicine may interact with the dye used for an X-ray or CT scan.
+- Tell any doctor or dentist who treats you that you are using this medicine.
+You may need to stop using this medicine several days before you have surgery or medical tests.This medicine may interact with the dye used for an X-ray or CT scan.